CamShotQuality/ChampionshipLeverageIndex/README.md

 - 7th Seed: 0
 - 8th Seed: 0

-Since this is such a small dataset, we will also look at finals runner-ups post-merger in an attempt to gain a better understanding of how seed relates to title odds:
+Since this is such a small dataset, we will also consider finals runner-ups post-merger in an attempt to gain a better understanding of how seeding relates to title odds:
 - 1st Seed: 19
 - 2nd Seed: 15
 - 3rd Seed: 5